A Gathering of Dragons

 Will you offer more camps this summer?

-We put a huge amount of effort into making our camps as fun and power packed as possible for each and every camper.
+As far as day camps are concerned, we put a huge amount of effort into making our camps as fun and power packed as possible for each and every camper.
 This takes a lot of time, energy and people power.
 All of us have family, friends, activities to do, and communities we like to give back to.
 In order to keep camps as special as they are, and in order to keep balance in our own lives, we offer only a few camps per summer.
 Because of this, they are in high demand.
 Be sure to sign up early.